 Return to Port Alberni or Duncan-If you bail from the trail at Nitinat, you are either going through Lake Cowichan, or Port Alberni.
 This is similar for Bamfield.
 The roads are bad either way, but the ferry times from Departure Bay, Duke Point, from Nanaimo, or the ferry from Swartz Bay near Victoria may not fit well with one route or the other.
 Typically, Port Alberni is faster to the Nanaimo ferry terminals, Lake Cowichan to Duncan is faster to Swartz Bay.
 If you have to get back to Port Renfrew, you are going to Lake Cowichan and then to Port Renfrew.
 It can all be looked up on Google Maps.

-Leaving the trail at Nitinaht Narrows will cost you $62.50 per person (2018 price).
+Leaving the trail at Nitinaht Narrows will cost you for the water taxi ride.
 You will most likely be sitting at the narrows until the end of the day, about 5:30 pm, before you take the hour-long boat ride up the lake to the village.
 Getting into Nanaimo, Port Renfrew or Victoria can be a challenge.
-You might be able to contract a driver from the Ditidaht Band for about $200 to Port Renfrew.
+You might be able to contract a driver from the Ditidaht Band or use the West Coast Trail Express bus. -

 Boots-This is your on-trail transportation, along with your feet.
 You can't mess with these puppies.
 Your boots need to be in good condition.
 Vancouver Island hiking trails have a reputaion for destroying boots.
 If the sole is starting to separate from the boot, even in the slightest, take them in to a cobbler and have then thoroughly repaired, or replace them.
 We have had boots sent into the trail (because we have access to a way to do it) for three people on our tours over the past few years.
 We have seen many more sole-less boots on the trail.
 The glues used in shoe and boot-making only last for 5 to 7 years, so if your boots are that old or older, replace them before leaving.
 THIS IS A SERIOUS WARNING-WE SEE MANY BOOTS FALLING APART.